SamoraMachel/Password-Wallet/README.md

 ![databaseImage](img/database.png)

 > it also ships in with a lightweight browser which
-> launches the url of the related with the data
+> launches the url related with the data
 > when the Title is clicked <br/>

 ![browserImage](img/browser.png)